Thai Election Commission endorses all MP-elects

 The 500 MP-elects include 400 from the constituency elections and 100 from the national party lists – a type of proportional representation where multiple candidates are elected from a list prepared by their respective parties, based on the total votes the party received.

-According to Election Commission's secretary-general Sawaeng Boonmee, the endorsement took place before the electoral body completes its investigations into related complaints because it wants to give all sides the opportunity to defend themselves.
+According to Election Commission secretary-general Sawaeng Boonmee, the endorsement took place before the electoral body completes its investigations into related complaints because it wants to give all sides the opportunity to defend themselves.

 “The investigation must be completed within one year after the announcement of the electoral results,” he said in a press conference on Monday.